minio/directpv-docs/content/concepts/metrics.md

 ## Configuration

-Apply the following Prometheus config to scrape the metrics exposed.
+Apply the following Prometheus config to scrape the metrics exposed:

 ```yaml {.copy}
 global: